 The Lake Saimaa waterways provide some of the most enchanting inland boating in the world.
 With thousands of nautical miles of marked channels, thousands of islands and great boating services (almost 100 marinas), Lake Saimaa is like no other boating destination.
 One of the best kept secrets of Lake Saimaa is that you can quite easily reach it via the Saimaa Canal that connects it to the Gulf of Finland.

-Using the Saimaa Canal is a little bit tricky as the canal starts in Russia, close the the city of Vyborg (Viipuri in Finnish).
+Using the Saimaa Canal is a little bit tricky as the canal starts in Russia, close to the city of Vyborg (Viipuri in Finnish).
 When the canal was opened in 1856, Finland was a grand duchy of the Russian Empire.
 When Finland gained independence in 1917, the full length of the canal ended up inside the borders of Finland.
 However after the Winter War (1939-40), the Finnish eastern border was moved westwards and part of the canal ended up on Russian territory.
 This border was reaffirmed in the peace treaty signed between Finland and Russia after the WWII.
 The canal was reopened to traffic in 1963 when long negotiations finally came to a conclusion and Finland rented the Russian side of the canal.
 The second lease period of 50 years started in 2012.

 Traffic passing through the Saimaa Canal is regulated by a special treaty.
 The stipulations of the treaty for pleasure crafts lie somewhere between the rules that apply to vessels entering Russia and the rules that are used in Finland.